DA Form 2173 Statement of Medical Examination and Duty Status

 How to Fill Out DA Form 2173?

 The DA Form 2173 and - if applicable - the DD Form 261, Report of Investigation Line of Duty and Misconduct Status are prepared during the LDI.

 Five copies of the DA 2173 must be provided for active duty personnel.
-The form is verified by the MTF commander, attending physician or patient administrator only.
+The form may only be verified by an MTF commander, an attending physician or a patient administrator.
 All personal data must be reviewed and checked.
-Pen and ink changes are allowed to be made.
-The form must be returned to the unit or MTF commander in case corrections are needed.
-An investigation officer can be appointed in case any further investigation is needed.
+Changes made in pen and ink are allowed.
+The form must be returned to the unit commander or the MTF commander in case other corrections are needed.
+An investigation officer can be appointed in case any further investigation is required.

-- Basic information is required at the top of the form: the full name, SSN, grade, organization, and station of the soldier, the date and place of the accident and the to and from addresses for forwarding the form.
+- The first lines on the form require basic information about the Soldier and their case.
+This includes their full name, SSN, grade, organization, station, the date and place of the accident and the to and from addresses for forwarding the form.

-- Section I is completed by the attending physician or hospital patient administrator.
+- Section I is completed by an attending physician or a hospital patient administrator.

-- Block 6 defines the state of the patient - admitted, outpatient, dead.
+- Block 6 defines the physical state of the patient - admitted, outpatient, dead.

 - Block 7 requires the name of the civilian or military hospital.

-- Block 8 shows exact admission hours.
+- Block 8 calls for exact admission hours.
 Block 9 shows exact examination hours.

 - Block 10 requires a detailed explanation of the nature and extent of injury, disease or death.

-- Block 11 provides a specific medical opinion.
+- Block 11 is for providing a specific medical opinion.
 Box 11A specifies if the patient was under the influence during the accident.
 The substance must be specified if known.
 Box 11B identifies their mental state.
-Box 11C shows if the injury may result in a claim against the Government.
+Box 11C specifies if the injury may result in a claim against the Government.
 Box 11D specifies if the injury happened during duty.
-An explanation is required.

 - Block 12 specifies the level of resulting disability.

 - Block 13 is for the results of the blood alcohol test.

 - Block 14 is for specifying the level of alcohol in the blood samples if any is found.